KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Identifying Architectural Quanta

 The following section outlines the different components which make up the architecture.
-While this section outlines concrete implementation's to a specific cloud provider the solution will still be abstracted in a way that we'll create a vendor agnostic solution without the risk of a vendor lock in.
+While this section outlines concrete implementations to a specific cloud provider the solution will still be abstracted in a way that we'll create a vendor-agnostic solution without the risk of a vendor lock-in.

 ### Kubernetes

-Kubernetes plays a pivotal role in load balancing the core services of the system, ensuring that they remain highly available, scalable, and responsive to user requests.
+Kubernetes plays a pivotal role in load-balancing the core services of the system, ensuring that they remain highly available, scalable, and responsive to user requests.
 This is done by:

 - Simplifying service deployment of core services as containers within a cluster.
 Each service is encapsulated in a container, making it easy to manage and scale independently.